yenpangchen/PyCT-optimize/README.md

 [([0, 0], 1), ([100, 0], 0)]
 ```

-To leave this virtual environment, simply type `$ exit` in the shell.
+To leave this virtual environment, simply type `$ exit` in the terminal.

 ---